EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 all the required fields.
 For `Integration Environment` select `Demo`.
 In `Protocol Specific` tab select as Protocol the `OIDC Service` and then in the `Redirect URI(s)` insert your simple-oidc-client-php URL (e.g.
-<http://localhost/simple-oidc-client-php/ refreshtoken.php>).
+<http://localhost/simple-oidc-client-php/refreshtoken.php>).
 This URL must link
 to `refreshtoken.php` which is located in simple-oidc-client-php directory.
 Next, in `Scope` select the scopes that your service needs.
 Then, submit the form and and self approve it.
 Finally you should get a pair of `Client ID` and